4gatepylon/MiscInterpExperiments/length-experiments-2025-feb-mar/README.md

 Make sure to install black for jupyter `black[jupyter]` and seaborn.

-`WARNING: the dataset setup/tokenization is broken right now.`
+`WARNING: the dataset setup/tokenization is broken right now on ipynb.
+The working version is the cli .py file.`

 Look at my MATS submission from this project to see the results: https://docs.google.com/document/d/1lNZvZ4iIIMIFEMQ1KRmaP5HIMpJSTzdGIPMsmWBNI_w/edit?usp=sharing